Collared sparrowhawk: Distribution and habitat

 The collared sparrowhawk is widespread through mainland Australia, Tasmania and New Guinea and is found in all habitats except the driest deserts.
 It can occasionally be seen in urban areas and even cities.
 Although widespread, they are generally uncommon.
 Collared sparrowhawks are generally resident but may be partly migratory, however their movements are poorly known.

-Feeding
+Behaviour

+Food and feeding

 The collared sparrowhawk mainly eats small birds, the crested pigeon and spotted bowerbird are the largest birds that sparrowhawks have been recorded taking.
 They also catch insects, lizards and small mammals (including small bats).
 Sparrowhawks rely on stealth and surprise to catch their prey, hunting in flight or bursting from a concealed perch among foliage.
 Most prey weighs less than 100 g and sometimes over 200 g.
 It forages by short-stay perch hunting from a concealed position in foliage, punctuated by short tree-to-tree, often undulating flights.
 It also forages by low fast flight, sometimes hedge hopping.
 Prey is seized in flight by a direct flying attack or a stealthy glide.